 For more information and information packs on China, India, Japan, Korea, Indonesia, Malaysia, Veitnam, Thailand, Singapore and Hong Kong visit the Asialink Business website.

 Black Business Finder (BBF) is an online database established to give Aboriginal and Torres Strait Islander businesses a platform that can be assessed by government or businesses looking to source goods and services from Indigenous suppliers.

 Sustainability in business

 Procurement and tenders

-Council's capital expenditure budget amounts to a record of $178.5 million over the 2016-17 year.
+Council's Capital Works Program amounts to $169 million for the 2017-18 financial year.
 Council advertises tenders, expressions of interest and requests for quotations in The Weekend Post and on our tenders webpage.

 The nbn™ network is Australia’s new landline phone and internet network, designed to support future economic and social growth. nbn co limited (nbn) is the government business entity responsible for providing wholesale services to landline phone companies and internet service providers who offer nbn plans for homes and businesses.
 To find out how the nbn™ network can benefit your business and how to move your services over to the nbn™ network, visit the nbn website.